Vest Family Trust – how to wind up old Family Trust

 that the Trustee has been merrily distributing income and capital out of the Family Trust without the Appointor’s approval.
 This is for all these years since your wife died.

 We are not instructed in the above.
 And you will need to get your own legal and accounting advice on the above matter.
-Rather, Legal Consolidated is only accepting instructions to prepare a Family Trust Vesting Kit.
-And this is on the basis that the Family Trust has no assets in it.
-So, at trust law, the Family Trust has already ceased to exist.
+Rather, Legal Consolidated only accepts instructions to prepare a Family Trust Vesting Kit.
+And this is because the Family Trust has no assets in it.
+So, in trust law, the Family Trust has already ceased to exist.

 Now, having said that, let us answer your two questions:

 2. Additional people appear to also be controlling the Family Trust.
-If there are other persons who may appear to also be controlling the Family Trust then it does no harm for them to be included as one of the Appointors, as well.
+If other persons may appear to also be controlling the Family Trust, then it does no harm for them to be included as one of the Appointors.
 The ‘Supervisor’ should be treated as a ‘controller’ of the Family Trust.
-And, accordingly, added as the second Appointor when building the Family Trust Winding-up kit.
+And accordingly, I added as the second Appointor when building the Family Trust Winding-up kit.

 So let us say: